 Her most known series are Wet Dog and Flower Power, Pit Bulls of the Revolution.
 She has won several prestigious photography awards for her work (including a Sony World Photography Award in 2014), as well as advocacy awards for her dedication to animal rescue and adoption.
 Sophie's work has been published in the press worldwide, online and in print (Buzzfeed, Huffington Post, Oprah Magazine, ....).
-Her first book, Wet Dog, came out in October 2015.
+Her first book, Wet Dog, came out in October 2015 and her second, Pit Bull Flower Power, in 2018, thanks to a successful Kickstarter campaign.

 Why is my work focused on dogs?